noct15/businfo702/week09/week09.md

 - Dice: selecting a subset of values from two or more dimensions to produce a smaller cube

-- Both slice and dice are non-hierarcical operations; they are filters applied to explore pattern across specific subset of data without changing granularity
+- Both slice and dice are non-hierarchical operations; they are filters applied to explore pattern across specific subset of data without changing the granularity

 ## Slice and dice with SQL